dotnet/dotnet-docker/README.aspnet.md

 # About This Image

 This image contains the ASP.NET Core and .NET Core runtimes and libraries and is optimized for running ASP.NET Core apps in production.
 This repository is limited to .NET Core 2.1 and 3.1.
-For .NET 5.0 and higher, see the [readme](README.aspnet.preview.md) for those versions.
+For .NET 5.0 and higher, see [dotnet/nightly/aspnet](https://hub.docker.com/_/microsoft-dotnet-nightly-aspnet/) for those versions.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.